bagbag/nstdl/README.md

 2.  **Create your host configuration:**

     In your host file (e.g., `systems/x86_64-linux/demo-server/default.nix`), you can now directly use the `nstdl` modules.
-Note that you no longer need to manually import the base modules or define `nstdl.hostConfig`, as `mkFlake` handles this.
+The `mkFlake` helper handles importing base modules and injecting `nstdl.hostConfig`.

     ```nix
     # systems/x86_64-linux/demo-server/default.nix